LGSInnovations/edison-gpio-example/README.md

 Edison GPIO Example
 ===================

-This demo is to show how to control the Edison's GPIOs using a web interface with a NodeJS server running on the Edison.
+This demo is to show how to control the Edison's GPIOs using a web interface with a NodeJS server running on the Edison, with the [Edison Ethernet](https://github.com/LGSInnovations/Edison-Ethernet) board.

 ### Software Setup ###